 Ok, so the Plant-Based month has finished.
 Many of you have reached out and asked about my journey, this truly got me thinking.
-There are so many diets, challenges and overall options available in our daily life.
+There are so many diets and challenges available for example dry July or a 30-day yoga challenge.
 It can become so overwhelming and often we just follow the pack.
 We get on board with our friends or whoever we follow on Social Media.
 Our opinions are often influenced and we lose touch on what we value ourselves.
 The one thing we often want is to fit in.
 We want to be part of that certain community and by doing this we often set ourselves up to fail.
 Now, we all know what failure does to our sense of self, right?
 So let’s create our own rules!

 Own Rules Commitment

 The main question I was asked at the end of January was if I was going to be Vegan.
 Well, I discovered yummy meals and I had a lot more energy.
 However, the thought of only eating plant-based foods for the rest of my life got me panicked.
 I loved it and I want to continue this but no more cheese?
 I can’t commit.
 So why do we have to label it?
 Vegan, vegetarian or flexitarian, why is this so important?
 Let go of the label and create your own rules.
 Choosing to do this, is about your values and that’s all that matters.
 Without the label, you can do YOU.
 Flexibility is what I need to commit but don’t be fooled, maybe you actually need the label to have strict rules to be able to stick to it.
 HA, it never is a one size fit all!
 Tricky, hey?

 Steps To Make Your Own Rules